 This eliminates the need to buy body wash, hand soap, and other soaps that come in plastic packaging.

-2. Use a wooden hair brush with natural bristles
+2. Use a wooden hair brush or comb

 3. Use hankies or compostable toilet paper to wipe your nose

 This eliminates the need for tissues, which come in packaging containing plastic.
 Many single use tissues themselves are also composed partially from plastic fibres and are not plastic-free like many people think.

 4. Use bar soap, rye flour, or bicarb as shampoo

 If you don’t have the time or inclination to make your own soap or shampoo, innovative companies such as Ethique are a great place to start.

 Who Gives a Crap is a great company that prides themselves on providing ethically sourced and produced toilet paper and you can even have it delivered to your door.

 6. Use bar soap instead of shaving cream

 Bar soap works just as well for most people.
 Simply lather it in your hands before applying.